Viibrant/slides/slides.md

 - Moving away from treating neural networks as engineered system, and more as systems we study scientifically, like biological organisms or physical phenomena.
 - This is why you see the shift from handcrafted features to learnt representations, because it's too complex to handcraft, instead we learn state.
 - We go with a data-driven approach and reverse-engineer the model after training to understand how it works.

+- How is it possible we have trained a model yet we cannot understand it?

 -->

 ---